Society of Diagnostic Medical Sonography

 The 2024 SDMS Virtual Seminars are sponsored by Philips Healthcare.
 Offered throughout the year, the SDMS Virtual Seminars focus on specialty specific content.
 Presented virtually, attendees have the opportunity to attend sessions, chat with attendees and speakers, and earn SDMS CME credits from the comfort of their own home or office.

-SDMS Virtual Seminar - Vascular
+Cardiac Virtual Seminar

 10 AM – 2 PM Central | Earn up to 4 SDMS CME Credits

-Vascular Virtual Seminar Pricing:
+Cardiac Virtual Seminar Pricing:

 $59 for SDMS Members